Skip Navigation Links

 Home Turf

 Some scenarios take place within the territory of one of the gangs.
-While a gang is fighting on its own Turf, its fighters are more likely to stand and fight.
-As such, the gang gains the following advantages:
+By default, a gang with home turf advantage gains the following benefits:

 Reinforcements

-Scenarios that use this special rule will detail how Reinforcments are determined, under what circumstances Reinforcements are allowed to join the battle, and how Reinforcements deploy when they do join the battle.
-Some of the more common deployment options for Reinforcements are described below, but some scenarios describe custom options.
+Scenarios that use this special rule will detail how Reinforcements are determined, how Reinforcements affect a gang's Crew Rating, the circumstances that allow them to join the battle, and how they are deployed if they do.
+Some of the more common deployment options for Reinforcements are described below, but some scenarios describe scenario-specific instructions.

 Deployment Edge